-Quartz is the second most common mineral on earth, but aside for its abundance, its most important feature is that it is piezoelectric.
-When electricity is sent through a quartz crystal, it vibrates, or oscillates.
+Quartz is the second most common mineral on earth, but aside from its abundance, its most important feature is that it is piezoelectric.
+When electricity is sent through a quartz crystal, it vibrates or oscillates.
 The frequency at which quartz crystals oscillate, always 32,678 times per second, is used to determine the passage of time.

 A quartz watch uses battery power to send a constant electric charge through the quartz crystal.
 A quartz watch, like a mechanical watch, has gears that turn the hands (assuming it’s a mechanical watch; digital displays are entirely different), but whereas a mechanical watch depends on the oscillator to keep time, in a quartz watch, the quartz crystal is the timekeeper.

 Why Quartz Watches Are More Accurate Than Mechanical?

 You now know the basics of how a quartz watch works, but why would a quartz watch be inherently more accurate than a mechanical watch?
 Well, there are a variety of factors, but the first one we’ll focus on is basic physics.

 For a mechanical watch to oscillate, energy must be sent through its many parts to turn the gears, escapement, and oscillator.
 That energy is either supplied by manually winding the watch or, in automatic watches, by the natural movement of the wearer’s wrists.